Bug report #13877

 Is there a reason to allow modification with so many restrictions?

-#3 Updated by Jürgen Fischer almost 4 years ago
+#3 Updated by Jürgen Fischer over 4 years ago

 Harrissou Santanna wrote: